 Budgeting and saving money are only half the battle.
 The other, more important half is investing that money.
 Although keeping money in a savings account (or under the mattress) is safe, it won’t do you any good.
 With interest rates at historical lows, inflation will eat away at any of your savings.

 Investing is the best way to bridge that gap and build personal wealth.
 Your investment plan should include diversified assets, such as Vanguard’s total market fund.
 This index fund invests in the stock market as a whole, so it gives you instant diversification.
 It’s also not actively managed, which helps keep the fees incredibly low.
-I’m not affiliated with Vanguard in any way, and of course you should do your research before making any commitment – but Vanguard is my favorite.
-Also remember that investments are not FDIC-insured, so you do invest at your own risk.
+I’m not affiliated with Vanguard in any way, and of course, you should do your research before making any commitment – but Vanguard is my favorite.
+Also, remember that investments are not FDIC-insured, so you do invest at your own risk.
 But with no risk, there is no reward, right?

 You also need to ensure that you are investing for a secure retirement.
-One of the major things that is hurting Generation X is caring for elderly parents who can’t afford to care for themselves.
+One of the major things hurting Generation X is caring for elderly parents who can’t afford to care for themselves.
 Called the sandwich generation, these folks are unable to build wealth of their own because all of their assets are going to either their parents or their children.

 Invest in Yourself